Wolf Villa: Architecture

 The plans for the building envisaged a simple cubic, red-black clad clinker brick building with an asymmetrical design of flat cuboids of different sizes.
 The house had around over 1000 m^{2}.
 The facade and interior walls were clad with flat ashlars.
 The front of the house was oriented to the west, the entrance was on the east side.
 The building had a "treasure chamber" to house the Wolf collection of art and paintings as well as a sculpture collection.
 The open interiors were laid out to interplay with the nature outside.
 Spacious terraces took up the feeling of space, which was to become a characteristic of the architect's later buildings of openness and flow.
-However, Mies van der Rohe designed not only the building shell, but also objects for the interior decoration.
+However, Mies designed not only the building shell, but also objects for the interior decoration.

 After completion the facades were bare.
 Vines were planted afterwards along it.

-Mies van der Rohe donated the original pencil drawings and sketches to the Museum of Modern Art in New York.
+Mies donated the original pencil drawings and sketches to the Museum of Modern Art in New York.
 The museum also has a scale model created in 2001 that was shown in various exhibitions.